rimshaejaz/alkira-ui-challenge/README.md

     Add your test scripts manually from the file in the repo

-The GUI will run the test cases interactively, showing the browser and commands as they execute.
+The Cypress interface will run the test cases interactively, showing the browser and commands as they execute.

 Ensure your Next.js app is running (npm run dev) while executing Cypress tests.